djma777/100-days-of-code/log.md

 - so my sign up form is working, as well as a delete all button bumped a bit of typos.. and my brain is tired

 ---

+## Day 84: June 24, 2020.

+### **Today's Progress**

+- login form working

+### **Thoughts**

+- the only challenge I had today which took me some time to figure out was that I couldn't log the updated state after fetching data inside the my `async handleSubmit()`.
+The way I solved it (sort of) was that I just rendered a div if the state changed and that worked.
+I think the reason the log wasn't successful was because there was not re-rendering happening so there's nothing to trigger a `console.log`.
+I only figured out that might be the case after actually rendering the div for the updated state.

+---